Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

+The hysteretic, sudden-phase slip behavior is distinct from the 3-state random telegraph noise observed in a parallel work studying a similar dual-gated graphene interferometer \cite{werkmeister_anyon_2025}.
+There, phase slips occur indefinitely as a function of time even when the magnetic field and gate voltage are fixed, indicating fluctuations in the number of anyons while the system remains close to equilibrium.
+In our experiment, no phase slips occur when the gate voltage and magnetic field are held fixed over timescales of hours, or even when they are swept over a sufficiently small range (see Supplement).
+Instead, the system must be perturbed significantly by a change in either a gate voltage or magnetic field in order to observe repeatable phase slips.

-The slow charging allows quasiparticle dynamics to be studied at \textit{fixed} magnetic field, using only a single gate voltage to measure both the interference phase and quasiparticle dynamics.
-Fig. \ref{fig:fig3}a shows data taken at $B=9T$ as a function of $V_C$.
-In this measurement, $V_C$ is swept over a range spanning $\sim10$ oscillations in $\approx 30$ seconds.
-The range of this raster is adjusted from trace to trace, so that the average value of $V_C$ increments slowly over $\sim$ 30 minutes.
+The long charging time allows us to measure the phase slips systematically at \textit{fixed} magnetic field.
+This is accomplished by modulating a single gate voltage faster than the the charging time over a small range that nevertheless allows us to measure the interference phase, and then slowly varying the center of that gate voltage range to increment $N_{qp}$.
+Fig. \ref{fig:fig5}a shows data taken in this way at $B=9T$ as a function of $V_C$.
+In this measurement, $V_C$ is swept over a range spanning roughly 10 oscillations in approximately 30 seconds.
+The range is adjusted from trace to trace, so that the average value of $V_{C}$ increments slowly over about one hour.
 Most successive traces show identical oscillatory patterns, but a pattern of abrupt phase slips is again evident.
-Fig. \ref{fig:fig3}b shows the phase $\theta$ of each trace extracted from the discrete Fourier transform.
-Notably, no background subtraction is necessary at constant $B$.
-We observe 18 phase slips over this range with a mean value of $2\pi\times 0.334$ and a standard deviation of $2\pi\times 0.038$.
+We label adjacent traces with the same phase with the same color, highlighting the stability of the phase over multiple scans.
+Notably, hysteresis similar to that observed as a function of magnetic field is again evident: a series of phase slips are visible for increasing $V_C$, but the phase remains stable as $V_C$ is decreased back over the same range.